 You can find all the information and other calls from the Last Two Minute report here.

 Thunder will look to bounce back tonight at home versus the New Orleans Pelicans.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!